-One morning, we wake up, we get ready, we get ready to leave, we take our perfume and there, it is the drama.
+One morning, you wake up, get ready, get ready to leave, take your perfume and then the drama begins.

-Like all of our senses, olfaction is extremely important.
-A meaning that is often forgotten, even if we ask for it every day.
+Like all our senses, olfaction is extremely important.
+A sense that is often forgotten, even though we use it every day.

-Have you ever noticed that smell and taste are closely linked?
-That before tasting a good dish, we first smell its smell?
-The covid has also demonstrated that without the sense of smell, life was more bland .
+Have you ever realised that smell and taste are closely linked?
+That before tasting a good dish, we first smell it?
+The covid has also shown that without the sense of smell, life would be blander.

 Here are several reasons why one no longer feels: